Aesop coined the phrase “United we stand, divided we fall.” But what do we do when we cannot find partners to stand with?

 With a cohesive message and ample support from fellow educators, gaining Medicaid reimbursement for tele-therapy for school-based speech-language therapy services can be a reality sooner than you think.

-Melissa Jakubowitz, MA, CCC-SLP, is the Vice President of SLP Clinical Services at PresenceLearning.
-She is a Board Recognized Specialist in Child Language with more than with more than 20 years of clinical and managerial experience.
-She is the past-president of the California Speech-Language-Hearing Association and is active in ASHA, serving as a Legislative Counselor for 12 years.
+Melissa Jakubowitz, MA, CCC-SLP, is the vice president of speech-language pathology clinical services at PresenceLearning.
+She is a Board Recognized Specialist in Child Language with more than 20 years of clinical and managerial experience.
+She is the past president of the California Speech-Language-Hearing Association and is active in ASHA, serving as a Legislative Counselor for 12 years.